PacketFence Clustering Guide

 • All the servers will share the same configuration and same cluster.conf.
 The data in cluster.conf will serve as an overlay to the data in pf.conf and networks.conf to perform changes specific to each layer 3 zone.

-The schema below presents the routing that needs to be setup in your network in order to deploy this example:
+The schema below presents the routing that needs to be setup in the network in order to deploy this example:

 Cluster zones with registration network